 Alcohol cravings normally last about fifteen minutes.
 Take time to make a list of ways you can distract yourself when a craving hits.
 Maybe do some calisthenics.
 Grab a pencil and puzzle book, or engage in a hobby you find you must concentrate fully to perform.
-By focusing your thoughts on something you enjoy, you give your mind something else to do until the craving passes.
+Focusing your thoughts on something you enjoy gives your mind something else to do until the craving passes.

 Meditation or Mindfulness